apmckinlay/natureapp/animals/bigbbat.md

 Females set up nursery colonies with 20-300 bats to raise their young.
 Babies are born blind with no fur, but they grow quickly and are able to fly within 4-6 weeks.
 The bats hibernate in small groups in winter.

+Big Brown Bats often live in prairie river valleys, with some of them hibernating in deep cracks or holes along the valley.
+They come out of their hibernating spots and are active on warm winter days.

 **Did you know?** A baby bat weighs up to 25% of its mother's body weight when it's born.
 That's like a human mother giving birth to a 30 lb baby.

 <!-- generated, do not edit -->